A Survey of Inverse Reinforcement Learning: Challenges, Methods and Progress: Foundational Methods for

 \subsection{Bayesian Update}

-Some methods treat the state-action pairs in a trajectory as observations that facilitate a Bayesian update of a prior distribution over candidate reward solutions.
-This approach yields a different but principled way for \irl{} that has spawned various improvements.

-\paragraph{Bayesian \irl{}}~ A posterior distribution over candidate reward functions is obtained using the following Bayesian update:
+An important class of \irl{} methods treats the state-action pairs in a trajectory as observations that facilitate a Bayesian update of a prior distribution over candidate reward functions.
+This approach yields a different but principled way for \irl{} that has spawned various methods.
+No structure is typically imposed on the reward function.
+Let $Pr(\hat{R}_E)$ be a prior distribution over the reward functions and $Pr(\tau|\hat{R}_E)$ be the observation likelihood of the reward hypothesis.
+Then, a posterior distribution over candidate reward functions is obtained using the following Bayesian update: